samoylenko/samoylenko.me/README.md

                 (or [Burp Suite](https://portswigger.net/burp) - commercial
                 analogue, extremely popular, and adequately priced)

-            ZAP contains tools for looking into how web applications work and for finding and reproducing potential vulnerabilities.
+            These tools are useful for looking into how web applications work and for finding and reproducing potential vulnerabilities.
-            Use these tools while playing with WebGoat or JuiceShop - it's highly recommended!
+            Use them while playing with WebGoat or JuiceShop - it's highly recommended!

 2. Programming skills: